 Rihanna at the 2014 CFDA Awards

 Does this really come as a surprise?
 It was the first fashion moment that popped into my head when brainstorming the most iconic 2010 looks, and perhaps even ever.
-Although many, Karashians et al, make feeble attempts to mimic this effortless ‘invisible dress’, none could ever come close.
-The very drama of this dress nourished us and not because of her body or shock factor alone.
-The blush shrug, turban/head wrap and sparkling earrings are almost Gatsby-esque in their grandeur, perfect inspiration to enter the 20’s with.
+Although many celebs make feeble attempts to mimic this effortless ‘invisible dress’, none could ever come close.
+The very drama of this dress nourished us and not because of Rihanna’s body or the shock factor alone.
+The blush shrug, turban/head wrap and sparkling earrings are almost Gatsby-esque in their grandeur-perfect inspiration to enter the 20’s with.

 “Do my tits bother you?
 They’re covered in Swarovski crystals girl”– Robin Rihanna Fenty 2014

 “Does my sexiness upset you?
 Does it come as a surprise…That I dance like I’ve got diamonds – At the meeting of my thighs?”– Maya Angelou Still I Rise 1978

 Lupita Nyong’o at the 2015 Cannes Film Festival

 Lupita always delivers when it comes to elegance and she cemented this in our brains eternally after sashaying into Cannes in that emerald Gucci dress.
 A vision of ruffles, chiffon and buckets of flair, the Chopard jewels and golden headband were fit for a goddess (pardon the pun).